 The back of our yard is in shadow, dark and quiet.
 I can hear the evening birds chirp, someone else's children playing basketball, the cars on the busy street down the hill.
 And sometimes, when I'm very lucky, the woman one house over and across the fence plays her violin.

 Spring growth is thick down here, in the shady section at the end of the lawn.
 Behind the passion flowers, adjacent to my daughter's pumpkin plants, hidden in green foliage and under an errant kiwi vine seeking something to climb, the raspberries hang like jewels, ready.

 "Mah-uhm!
 Mom!?
 Daddy wants to know if you are really making that soup for dinner?!
 He says it's late and to get a pizza!
 Mah-uhm!"
 My daughter clatters out, down the stairs and onto the grass.
 "Are there some raspberries?
 Are they ripe yet?
 Can I eat them?
 Can I?"

 I shake my head, side to side.
-"Not yet...I don't see any."
-Scratching my nose to hide an unstoppable grin, "sometimes the birds just eat them".
+"Not yet...I don't see any.
+Sometimes the birds just eat them".

 The trees rustle in the wind, a cat jumps over the fence, eyes me, scurries away and we head back inside to make soup.